Andreev Bay nuclear accident: An accident during the cleanup

 During extraction of drums from the bottom of the pools, an accident occurred that might have cost two workers' lives.
 After the left-hand pool was covered with protective lids, cleanup workers cut windows inside them with torches in order to feed in a capturing device that lifted drums from the bottom.
 The windows were covered with iron sheets to protect the workers from radiation and prevent them from falling in.
 During this work, one of the workers, a starshina 1st stage, inadvertently stepped onto an iron sheet covering one of the windows.
-The sheet failed to support his weight, and they both fell into the pool's radioactive water.
+The sheet failed to support his weight, and it dropped with him into the pool's radioactive water.
 As the worker fell, his legs got caught under some nuclear waste drums, and the water splashed onto the others, who also did not have radiation protection equipment.

 From the memoirs of the cleanup effort's leader after the accident, A. N. Safonov: